-- 3-A. Students will exhibit critical thinking and problem solving by evaluating an error in a hand calculation for emergency scenario. - 3-B. Students will be able to evaluate a port film and take the appropriate corrective action if necessary.
+- 3-A. Students will exhibit critical thinking and problem solving by evaluating different image sets. - 3-B. Students will be able to identify and correct errors related to daily linear accelerator quality assurance.

 Goal #4 Graduates will exhibit professional growth and development.